catamphetamine/javascript-time-ago/README.md

 timeAgo.format(new Date() - 30 * 1000, 'twitter-minute-now')
 // 30 seconds ago → "1m"

-// The rest is same as "twitter-minute" style.
+// The rest is same as "twitter" style.
 ```

 ### Twitter (first minute)